This story was originally written for the Driven to Desire Challenge

 "Has to be the Rose Garden," the President had insisted, his mouth tight and unwavering.

 McCarty's rehearsed the logistics over and over in preparation for this moment, each time failing to reach the end of the President's speech without experiencing nausea.
 Not a good omen for a man whose finely-honed instincts have saved countless lives, including his own, several times over.
-As he hardens his mind against the punishing rays of blistering sun being absorbed by his black suit, McCarty also fights the uneasy feeling growing in his gut.
-Try as he might, and God knows he will give it his all, Agent McCarty knows that someone is going to get hurt today.
+As he hardens his mind against the punishing rays of sun being absorbed by his black suit, McCarty also fights the uneasy feeling growing in his gut.
+Try as he might, and God knows he will give it his all, Agent McCarty knows someone is going to get hurt today.

 Come on, get this over with already.
 The agent wills the President to screw up his courage, as he's watched him do admirably before so many difficult moments.
 McCarty turns his head back probably five degrees more than he really should, bending the rules because the situation calls for something extraordinary.
-Catching the President's eye, the agent marvels at the transformation; his mask of resolve locked into place, the President radiates an aura of confidence that he has the world well under control.
+Catching the President's eye, the agent marvels at the transformation.
+His mask of resolve locked into place, the President radiates an aura of confidence that he has the world well under control.
 McCarty enjoys a shallow breath of reprieve, and possibly a secret moment of intense personal satisfaction that perhaps his proximity has helped the President achieve this measure of strength.
-Their leader will deliver his words with the perfect blend of compassion and intestinal fortitude, the very hallmarks of his presidency, and the country will rally once again behind the president with the highest popularity rating in the history of political polling.
+Their leader will deliver his words with the perfect blend of compassion and intestinal fortitude, the very hallmarks of his presidency, and the country will rally once again behind the President with the highest popularity rating in the history of political polling.

 The President's stride now is measured and sure, and McCarty steps aside to allow him passage.
 Perhaps the agent hasn't given him enough clearance, or perhaps—as McCarty would prefer to believe—the man draws comfort from his bodyguard's presence.
 Either way, the President's elbow grazes the agent's as he passes by, his hand nervously fidgeting with the button of his expensive suit.
 Only the agent can detect the slight quake of the President's hands as he grips the sides of the podium and aligns himself behind the microphone previously arranged by the capable White House staff to the specifications of his 6'2" frame.